Student Code of Conduct

 Harassment, Intimidation, and Bullying

 HARASSMENT, INTIMIDATION, AND BULLYING POLICY (HIB): SVSD is committed to a safe and civil educational environment for all students, employees, volunteers and parents/legal guardians that is free from harassment, intimidation or bullying.
-It is a violation of District Policy #3207 for a student to be harassed, intimidated, or bullied by others in the school community, at school-sponsored events, or when such actions create a substantial disruption to the educational process.
+It is a violation of District Policy/Procedure 3207 for a student to be harassed, intimidated, or bullied by others in the school community, at school-sponsored events, or when such actions create a substantial disruption to the educational process.

 Harassment, intimidation, or bullying can be defined as an intentional electronic, written, verbal, or physical act that: